The Ides of March (band): Up to date

 The Ides sang their Christmas carol "Sharing Christmas" to a capacity crowd at the 6 o'clock Mass at Chicago's Holy Name Cathedral in 2005, at the request of the church's pastor, Father Dan Mayall.
 They sang along with Dick Biondi and have continued to perform at the cathedral's 6:00 Christmas Eve Mass since then.
 A total of four Christmas songs were recorded by them and appeared on the Sharing Christmas album; copies were sold to raise funds for Holy Name Cathedral's Thursday Night Suppers.

 In 2006, The Ides' first two albums, Vehicle and Common Bond, were nationally re-released on the Collector's Choice label.
 Sony BMG released Ides of March Extended Play nationally; the album was culled from the band's live recordings.

 In September 2010, the City of Berwyn, Illinois, dedicated Home Avenue between Riverside Drive and Cermak Road (the location of J. Sterling Morton High School West, the school most of the band members attended) to "Ides of March Way" in tribute of the band.

 Ray Herr (born Raymond J. Herr Jr. on September 24, 1947, in Arlington Heights, Illinois) died on March 29, 2011, in Hainesville, Illinois, from esophageal cancer at age 63.

 John Larson (born on November 6, 1949, in Elgin, Illinois) died on September 21, 2011, in Warsaw, Indiana, from cancer at the age of 61.

 Chuck Soumar quit the band in 2011 to pursue other interests.

 In 2014, the Ides celebrated the 50th anniversary of the band.
 The original four members – Bergland, Borch, Millas and Peterik – are still playing together (after Peterik's hiatus to form Survivor).
 They have released a 50th anniversary career retrospective box set and a DVD called "Last Band Standing", and continue to write and record new music.
 At their anniversary concert on September 27, 2014, they received a citation from the State of Illinois honoring their achievement as well as their charity work (the band established a scholarship fund at their alma mater, Morton West High School in Berwyn, Illinois).

 As of 2018, the band continues to tour, both by themselves and as part of the "Cornerstones of Rock" series where they act as the house band for a variety of 1960s-era Chicago-area bands.
 In 2019, The Ides of March released an album on both vinyl and CD, marking their 55th anniversary.
 The recording is entitled "Play On", and was released on the Ides of March Records label.

 On September 23, 2021, The Ides of March celebrated over 57 years together, and their return to touring after the COVID-19 pandemic, with a concert at The Potawatomi Hotel and Casino in Milwaukee, WI.

-With well over 4,000 gigs together since 1964, and being a musical organization that has always included the original four members, The Ides of March have been called "The Longest Touring Original Band in Musical History".
+On March 15, 2024 (The date of "The Ides of March".), playing with the "Eye of The Tiger" Pops Orchestra, the band celebrated their 60th year of playing together with a sold-out concert at the Delora A. Norris Cultural Arts Center in St. Charles Illinois.